sarahdobson/publictrustpki-repository/README.md

 ## Repository.PKI.Gov

-A public repository for the U.S. Federal Public Trust TLS PKI.
+This is a **DRAFT** public repository for the U.S. Federal Public Trust TLS PKI.

+**All artifacts on this site (e.g., certificate files, policy documents, etc.) are for demonstration purposes only.**

 ### Built using